The last Thylacine died in the Hobart zoo in 1936. Or, did it?

-Its hindquarters were prominent, raised higher than the front part of its body, and its torso looked entirely too long for the rest of it, like it had been stretched somehow.
+Its hindquarters were prominent, raised higher than the front part of its body, and its torso looked entirely too long for the rest of it, like it had been stretched.

-Thylacines had a narrow, angular face, and a simply enormous maw; a long, skinny snout, that could open absurdly wide, filled with sharp teeth.
-They were reportedly ruthless, and very effective, hunters.
+Thylacines had a narrow, angular face, and an enormous maw.
+Their long, skinny snout could open very wide, and was filled with sharp teeth.
+They were ruthless, and very effective, hunters.

-Thylacines were nocturnal, and very shy, preferring to remain out of sight, and living in pairs, one male and female.
-They were also marsupials, with a pouch, just like a kangaroo.
+Thylacines were nocturnal, and shy, preferring to remain out of sight.
+They lived in pairs, one male and female, and had a pouch for their young, like other marsupials.

-But the feature that we know best about this animal is its coat; the Thylacine had a striped pattern along it’s back, that caused it to be dubbed ‘The Tasmanian Tiger’.
+But their best know feature was their coat.
+The Thylacine had a striped pattern along it’s back, that caused it to be dubbed ‘The Tasmanian Tiger’.

 Europeans began arriving in Tasmania in the late 18th century.

-Tasmania is a lush, green place with a cool, temperate climate.
+Tasmania is a lush place with a cool, temperate climate.

-The new English inhabitants found it very similar, in fact, to England, which was a relief after the heat and flies of mainland Australia.
-They also found it was more or less perfect for sheep farming.
+The new inhabitants found it very similar to England, which was a relief after the more extreme environment of mainland Australia.
+They also found it was perfect for sheep farming.

-Land was available on application from the local authorities, for free in other words, for anyone willing to come to this remote outpost and stake a claim.
+Land was available on application from the local authorities, to anyone willing to come to this remote outpost and stake a claim.
 Free labour was also available, in the form of convicts, who could be assigned to landowners and forced to work for them.

-It was the perfect business opportunity for anyone with a sense of adventure.
+It was the perfect business opportunity for the adventurous.
 From the 1820s onward, a growing number of Europeans arrived in Tasmania, and the local agricultural industry began a sustained boom.

 And one of the effects was a sharp decline in the Thylacine population.
 Similar to what had happened in mainland Australia, their habitat was taken over for farming, and they were pushed into smaller, and remoter, areas.